znichola/life/README.md

 ## C

-The first implementation was in c, check it out on the `c` branch.
+The first implementation was in c.

 ## Zig

-My attempt at doing it in zig, lets see how it do.
+My attempt at doing it in zig, let's see how it do.